-The accuracy with which an object's position can be determined is limited by the atmospheric phase stability.
-Under the best conditions, in A- configuration, accuracies of about 0.05 arcseconds can be obtained.
+The accuracy with which an object's position can be determined is limited by the atmospheric phase stability, the closeness of a suitable (astrometric) calibrator, and the calibrator-source cycle time.
+Under the best conditions, in A-configuration, accuracies of about 0.05 arcseconds can be obtained.
 Under more normal conditions, accuracies of perhaps 0.1 arcseconds can be expected.
 If highly accurate positions are desired, only A or B position code calibrators from the VLA Calibrator List should be used.
-The positions of these sources are taken from the JPL astrometric survey list.
+The positions of these sources are taken from the JPL or Goddard astrometric survey lists.